XyferCry/Melody-Harp-Solver/README.md

 Simple Hypixel SkyBlock Harp helper using MineScript.

-Detects quartz blocks in the GUI and clicks them with minimal delay.
+Detects quartz blocks in the GUI and clicks them with minimal random delay

 ## Requirements